OfficialPhilcomm/stream-pico/readme.md

 ### Install Circuitpython
 First you need to install CircuitPython.
 You can download it here: https://circuitpython.org/downloads.
 After downloading the `.uf2` file, you can install it like MicroPython.

+### Install USB HID libraries
+Go to https://circuitpython.org/libraries and download the library zip for your CircuitPython version.
+Inside that zip, you can find a `lib/` folder with an `adafruit_hid` folder inside.
+Copy that `adafruit_hid` folder into the `lib/` folder on the Pico.

 ### Install Martin O'Hanlon's RGB Keypad Wrapper
 Instructions for this can be found here: https://github.com/martinohanlon/pico-rgbkeypad.